Lip gloss: Types

-Like lipstick, lip gloss comes in a variety of forms and may be applied in different ways.
-It can be contained in a small cylinder and applied with a rounded or sloped applicator wand (known as a doe foot applicator) or with a built in lip brush.
-It can come in a small, soft, squeezable plastic tube designed to be passed over the lips or applied with a fingertip or lip brush.
+Like lipstick, lip gloss comes in many forms and may be applied differently.
+It can be contained in a small cylinder and applied with a rounded or sloped applicator wand (known as a doe foot applicator) or with a built-in lip brush.
+It can come in a small, soft, squeezable plastic tube designed to be applied directly to the lips or applied with a fingertip or lip brush.
 Solid or semisolid glosses come in boxes or tubes and sometimes blur the distinction between lip gloss and lip balm.

 Basic lip gloss simply adds shine to the lips without color.
 Colored lip gloss adds a combination of color and shine.
 Glittery lip gloss has a glitter base, with or without color.

 New types of "plumping" lip gloss contain ingredients that make the lips appear softer and plumper.
 These are a cheap, easy, and usually harmless alternative if compared to collagen, Restylane, Juvederm, or fat injections.
-They are not as effective, however because the effects are temporary.
+Such lip glosses are popularly known as lifter glosses.
+They are not as effective, however, because the effects are temporary.
 Plumping lip gloss can also leave a burning sensation on the lips when first applied.

-Lip gloss is often used when a person wants to have some color on their lips, but does not want an intense, solid lip color effect (i.e., a more "made-up" look), as lipstick would create.
+Lip gloss is often used when a person wants to have some color on their lips but does not want an intense, solid lip color effect (i.e., a more "made-up" look), as a lipstick would create.
 Lip gloss is also often used as an introduction to makeup.
 You can find light shimmery lip glosses in many introduction to makeup kits.
-It is often used by preteen and young teenage girls who want to wear some makeup, but are too young to wear more intense lipstick colors.
-Lip gloss is also common for young women who don't like to wear makeup but have to attend a formal occasion.
-Lip gloss can be applied on top of lipstick to increase the gloss of a color, or to add depth as in the case of glitter gloss.
+It is often used by preteen and young teenage girls who want to wear some makeup but are too young to wear more intense lipstick colors.
+It is also common for young women who do not like to wear makeup but have to attend a formal occasion.
+It can be applied on top of lipstick to increase the gloss of a color or to add depth as in the case of glitter gloss.